-Michelle ObamaMichelle LaVaughn Robinson Obama (born January 17, 1964) is an American attorney and author who served as First Lady of the United States from 2009 to 2017 as the wife of former President Barack Obama.
-She was the first African-American woman to serve in this position.
+Michelle ObamaMichelle LaVaughn Robinson Obama (born January 17, 1964) is an American attorney and author who served as the first lady of the United States from 2009 to 2017, being married to former president Barack Obama.

 Raised on the South Side of Chicago, Obama is a graduate of Princeton University and Harvard Law School.
 In her early legal career, she worked at the law firm Sidley Austin where she met Barack Obama.
 She subsequently worked in nonprofits and as the associate dean of Student Services at the University of Chicago as well as the vice president for Community and External Affairs of the University of Chicago Medical Center.
 Michelle married Barack in 1992, and together they have two daughters.

 After her husband's presidency, Obama's influence has remained high.
-In 2020, Obama topped Gallup's poll of the most admired woman in America for the third year running.
+In 2020, she topped Gallup's poll of the most admired woman in America for the third year running.
 Provided by Wikipedia

 Showing 1 - 1 of 1 for search: 'Robinson, Michelle, 1979-', query time: 0.05s